-The condition of your skin is influenced by a variety of factors, including age, ethnicity, environmental factors (sun exposure, diet, personal habits), and heredity (family history).
-The information contained here is intended to serve only as an overview of general skin care concerns and should not replace the advice of a dermatologist.
+Conditions of the skin are as varied as the human beings who have them.
+Age, ethnicity, environmental factors (including sun exposure), personal habits, and genetics all influence our skin.
+The information here is intended to serve as an overview of general skin care concerns, and should not replace the advice of a skin care professional, or dermatologist.

 What are the some of the most common skin care concerns?

-Age spots or freckles – Age spots or liver spots (lentigines) and freckles (ephelides) are commonly caused from sun exposure.
-Age spots can occur in all skin types, typically arising later in life; freckles usually occur in people with fair skin.
-There are several ways to treat each, including hydroquinone and tretinoin.
-However, hydroquinone is not suitable treatment for persons with darker skin.
-If you have darker skin, you should plan to use a treatment that contains Kojic acid or vitamin C.
+Age spots or freckles – Age spots (lentigines) and freckles (ephelides) are commonly caused by sun exposure.
+They are flat, brown spots on the skin, otherwise known as "pigmented spots."
+Age spots can occur in all skin types and usually arise later in life.
+Freckles usually occur in people with fair skin.
+There are several ways to lighten the appearance, including hydroquinone and Retin A. Hydroquinone is not a suitable treatment for persons with darker skin; if you have darker skin, a treatment that contains kojic acid can be used.

 Aging skin — No matter who you are or what your ethnicity may be, your skin will require different care as the years go by.
-Chances are that as you age, you will experience increased dryness, changes in facial contour, changes in hair growth, and decreased sweating.
-These are the impacts of the aging process.
-However, several treatments have proven effective.
-These include alpha hydroxy acids and vitamin A.
+As we age, we experience changes as part of the natural aging process.
+These changes include increased dryness, changes in facial contour (shape) and in hair growth, and decreased sweating.

-Melasma – There are a number of treatments for this discoloration condition, also known as chloasma, which causes brown or tan patches on the face and neck.
-The condition is aggravated by sun exposure, but does not cause redness or swelling.
-If you think you have melasma, but you have not visited a dermatologist, it is important to receive an official diagnosis before beginning any treatment.
-This condition is most common among women who are on birth control pills, pregnant, or taking hormone replacement therapy.
-However, men also get melasma.
-This condition is commonly treated with hydroquinone, kojic acid, azelaic acid, L-ascorbic acids (vitamin C), or mandelic acid.
+Melasma – Melasma causes brown or tan patches, most often on the face, neck, or upper lip.
+The condition is triggered by sun exposure or hormonal changes, including pregnancy or taking birth control pills.
+Melasma is more common in women, but can also affect men.
+If you think you have melasma, but you haven’t visited a physician or dermatologist, it is important to receive an official diagnosis before beginning any treatment.
+This condition is commonly treated with hydroquinone, kojic acid, azelaic acid, L-ascorbic acids (Vitamin C), or mandelic acid.
 To ensure effective treatment, you should use a sunscreen at all times.

 Can't find the health information you’re looking for?